digitallawyer/openlegaldictionary/_definitions/diligence.md

   men, in general, exert in respect of their own concerns; the standard is neces-sarlly variable with respect to. the facts, al-though it may be uniform with respect to the principle.
 (2) High or great, which is extraordinary diligence, or that which very prudent persons take of their own concerns:.
-(3) Low or slight, which ls that which-persons of less than common prudence, or indeed of no prudence at all, take of their own concerns'
+(3) Low or slight, which is that which-persons of less than common prudence, or indeed of no prudence at all, take of their own concerns'
 published_at: '2018-07-07'